regebro/MyKiCad/README.rst

 The other stuff is rather specific, I might clean up the rotary switch symbols later.

-Footprints include:

-* Don Audio RM8 series multi tap transformer
+Footprints are based on spec sheets so far:

-* LORLIN CK series of rotary switches
+* LORLIN CK series of rotary switches (untested IRL)
-* NKK M2T22 DP3T switch
+* NKK M2T22 DP3T switch (untested IRL)
+* NKK D2 series of switches (untested IRL)

 The KCZ 4 to 11  throw multi level rotary switch is based on highly unreliable online schematics, don't use it yet.
+The Don Audio RM8 series multi tap transformer is even more tentative, and I'm just using it as a placeholder ATM.